What shareholders can do to beat the market with SBA Communications Corporation (SBAC) stock - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Aug 15 when Ciarfella Mark R sold 8,213 shares for $355.50 per share.
 The transaction valued at 2,919,750 led to the insider holds 23,884 shares of the business.

 SILBERSTEIN JASON V sold 16,464 shares of SBAC for $5,768,721 on Aug 10.
 The EVP – Site Leasing now owns 21,785 shares after completing the transaction at $350.38 per share.
 On Aug 09, another insider, STOOPS JEFFREY, who serves as the Chief Executive Officer & Pres of the company, sold 66,001 shares for $345.56 each.
 As a result, the insider received 22,807,632 and left with 255,457 shares of the company.